equinor/rdi_inclinometer/docs/introduction.md

 You have basically two ways of installing the software after the hardware setup is complete:

 1. Download and burn the image file (which is just a dump of the SD card from a the latest working device we have) to the SD card for your Raspberry Pi. *Note* that this will erase everything you have on the target SD card!
+The image files can be found `G:\TPD\RDI\Arctic_Technolgy\McKeever Temp`.

 2. Simply checkout the latest source code and follow the instructions mentioned in the [Developer](for_developers.md) documentation.